 It is essential to know about the lumens before starting the guide.

 Your projector will be able to emit brightness according to the number of lumens added to your projector.

 If you want to calculate what brightness level is suitable for your projector, then you have to perform some tests.

-First of all, you must select a particular field for your projector to be mounted and change your field location 8 times while testing the brightness level and compare the results of each location.
+First of all, you must select a particular field for your projector to be mounted and change your field location 8 times while testing the brightness level and comparing the results of each location.

-By performing these calculations, you will be able to get an estimate on the number of lumens required in your projector.
+By performing these calculations, you will be able to get an estimate of the number of lumens required in your projector.

 Those rooms where there is no ambient light do not need much brightness, then in those rooms where there is full of ambient light.